 Bathroom plants are a rising trend, and for good reason.
 Who wouldn’t want to add a touch of refined nature or create a cozy farmhouse feel in their bathroom?
 Placing a plant in the shower, however, might seem a bit odd.
 The truth is, there are many benefits to having a plant in your shower, both for you and for the plant itself.
-We’re going to discuss some of these benefits today, and we’re going to give you some ideas for the best shower plants to get started with.
+We’re going to discuss some of these benefits, and we’re going to give you some ideas for the best plants to put in your shower.
 Once you’ve added a touch of nature to your shower, you’ll wonder why you didn’t do it sooner.

 Above and beyond adding a bit of color to your dim shower, there are some health and environmental benefits to keeping plants in your shower.

 Less unwanted moisture